Fatigue After Eating Carbs? Here’s What Causes It (And How To Stop It)

 In response to this sudden increase, the pancreas secretes insulin, a hormone that signals the muscles and liver to take up the circulating glucose.

-If you are noticing a pattern of feeling fatigue after eating carbs, you should consult your doctor about getting your fasting blood sugar and hemoglobin A1c levels checked, as reactive hypoglycemia is a hallmark sign of insulin resistance, prediabetes, type 1 diabetes, or type 2 diabetes.
+If you are noticing a pattern of feeling fatigued after eating carbs, you should consult your doctor about getting your fasting blood sugar and hemoglobin A1c levels checked, as reactive hypoglycemia is a hallmark sign of insulin resistance, prediabetes, type 1 diabetes, or type 2 diabetes.

 Other early signs of diabetes included increased hunger, thirst, and urination.